team-monumental/monuments-and-memorials/docs/ssl-setup.md

 Since this project does not have long term technical support, it's critical that the certificate renew completely automatically.

-I have created a bash script, `ssl-renew.sh` in the root of the repository that should be run after certbot's automatic renewal.
+`ssl-renew.sh` in the root of the repository should be run before the certificate expires every three months.
 You may need to modify it slightly if file/path names are different or other changes to the process were made.

 Once you are satisfied with the script, you can test it by changing `sudo certbot renew` to `sudo certbot renew --dry-run`.
 Then run the script `./ssl-renew` and check that the server's SSL still works when it starts up.
 Note that this is still using your existing certificate, not a new one, but should be a valid test.